GracePeterMutiibwa/ambulancemonitor/README.md

 # ambulancemonitor
-A simple server and website for an ambulance system
+A simple server and website for an ambulance monitoring system